digitaldave0/docs/aws/aws/notes/aws_associate_notes_may_2021.md

 - HTTP - Simple and Insecure
 - HTTPS - SSL/TLS Layer of Encryption added to HTTP
 - Data is encrypted in transit
-- Cetificates prove identity
+- Certificates prove identity
 - Signed by a trusted authority CA
-- Create, renew and deploy certifcates with ACM
+- Create, renew and deploy certificates with ACM
 - Supported AWS Services ONLY (e.g Cloudfront and ALBs ..
 NOT EC2)
-- Cloudfront if communicatiny with edge and orgin with https it needs to use a trusted signed certificate
+- Cloudfront communicates with edge and origin with https it needs to use a trusted signed certificate

 ## Securing CF and S3 using OAI

 - Origin Access Identities are a feature where virtual identities can be created, associated with a CloudFront Distribution and deployed to edge locations.
 - Access to an s3 bucket can be controlled by using these OAI's - allowing access from an OAI, and using an implicit DENY for everything else.

 ## Lambda@Edge